oscarmedina234/SocialNetworkAPI/README.md

 ## Credits

-I used in class activities to get the starter code and to use as reference for how to stucture my code and files.
+I used in-class activities to get the starter code and to use it as a reference for how to structure my code and files.

 ## License